 To order office supplies as needed for the ILC EngSoc Offices, the photocopier, and the fax machine.

-To create photocopier accounts for all those who require them.

 Submit a transition report that the end of their term.

 To communicate a minimum of once a week with the Vice-President (Operations).